-If you are transferring fewer than 30 college hours, please provide an official copy of your high school transcript and ACT or SAT scores, along with a college transcript.
-You must also meet admission requirements of the program into which you are transferring.
+If you are transferring fewer than 24 college hours, please provide an official copy of your high school transcript and ACT or SAT scores, along with a college transcript.
+You must also meet the admission requirements of the program into which you are transferring.

 Fairmont State welcomes students from all over the world.
-For more information on International Admissions, please click here.
+For more information, visit the International Admissions site.

 For priority registration, make sure all the pieces of your admission file are in and complete six weeks prior to the start of the semester.
 Double-check the requirements of your program, some ask for applications much earlier.

 Of course.
 You don’t have to pursue a degree to attend Fairmont State.